Shopify/unity-buy-sdk/EXAMPLES.md

 }
 ```

-To adjust or change quantity on a line item you could simply just call `AddOrUpdate` again with the new quantity.
-For instance
-from the above example if we wanted to adjust the quantity for `firstProductFirstVariant` to 1 we could call:
+If you want to adjust or change quantity on a line item, then you can call `AddOrUpdate` again with the new quantity.
+For example, if you want to adjust the quantity for `firstProductFirstVariant` to 1 in the code above, then you could call:

 ```cs
 cart.LineItems.AddOrUpdate(firstProductFirstVariant, 1);
 ```